-IMPORTANT: The course is shortened to 12 weeks and the price has been reduced to half compared to information given in the video above.
+IMPORTANT: The course is shortened to 12 weeks compared to information given in the video above, and the price has been reduced to half compared to the previous price for the longer course.

 Bhaktivaibhava Course is based on methodology developed by the Vaishnava Training and Education team of devotees and has been shaped to suit on-line teaching requirements.

 This is the first module covering the first canto of Srimad Bhagavatam and it takes 12 weeks.
 We explore the topics presented there as well as the important points presented by Srila Prabhupada in his purports.

 In total, there will be six modules covering the first six cantos of Srimad Bhagavatam.
 Bhaktivedanta College will gradually add other modules to its online classroom.